Now Wimbledon's over, there's always a surge of interest at tennis clubs around this time, so here is our Tennis Foot Care Tips.

 Soften your skin and keep is supple

 The skin on your feet tends to be thick, bumpy and dry.
 Unfortunately, the bad news is as a tennis player, dry skin and lead to heel fissures.
 This is where the dry skin cracks and can bleed.
 The repetitive impact of playing and training can make the cracks worse, preventing healing and making them more prone to infection.
 So, make sure you soften your skin on a regular basis by applying a good moisturiser containing 10% urea that has been specifically formulated for your feet.
-We recommend Flexitol Moisturising Cream, or Flexitol Heel Balm if your heels are particularly dry or cracked – available at our We Fix Feet clinics in Beeston, Ilkeston and Sheffield.
+We recommend Flexitol Moisturising Cream, or Flexitol Heel Balm if your heels are particularly dry or cracked - available at our We Fix Feet clinics in Beeston and Ilkeston.

 Use ice to reduce swelling